wzbozon/PropertyFinder/README.md

 [![CI Status](http://img.shields.io/travis/wzbozon/DKPropertyFinder.svg?style=flat)](https://travis-ci.org/wzbozon/DKPropertyFinder)

-Sample iOS app with paging in UITableView, REST API, ReactiveCocoa
+Sample iOS app with paging in UITableView, REST API, ReactiveCocoa and asynchronous image loading

+It uses REST API of property service https://www.propertyfinder.ae/ This app was developed in about 6 hours as a test.

 Written in Objective C.